ycm-core/YouCompleteMe/README.md

     After you have made sure that you have Vim 7.3.598+, type the following in
     Vim: `:echo has('python')`.
 The output should be 1.
 If it's 0, then get a version of Vim with Python support.

+    On Windows, check also if your Vim architecture is 32 or 64-bit.
+This is critical because it must match the python2 and the YCM libraries architectures.
+We recommend using a 64-bit Vim.

 2.  **Install YCM** with [Vundle][] (or [Pathogen][], but Vundle is a better idea).
 With Vundle, this would mean adding a `Plugin